Surviving Progress: Release

 The film premiered at the 2011 Toronto International Film Festival.
-It was also shown as part of Festival Atmospheres on March 31, 2012 in Paris.
+It was also shown as part of Festival Atmospheres on March 31, 2012, in Paris.

 Reception

 Calling it a "bone-chilling new documentary", Roger Ebert gave the film 3½ stars out of 4, and called it "bright, entertaining".
 According to Maclean's:

-Turning ideas into seductive, irresistible cinema isn’t easy, especially if they’re the kind of ideas that are good for you....But a fresh genre of populist persuasion has emerged in recent years that’s met with remarkable success: the dynamic docu-essay.
-Some notable examples include The Corporation, an likely [sic] hit that diagnosed capitalism’s basic organism as a psychopath; The Inconvenient Truth, Al Gore's power-point polemic, which put global warming on the map; and Inside Job, a forensic inquiry into Wall Street's 2008 financial meltdown.
+Turning ideas into seductive, irresistible cinema isn't easy, especially if they're the kind of ideas that are good for you....But a fresh genre of populist persuasion has emerged in recent years that's met with remarkable success: the dynamic docu-essay.
+Some notable examples include The Corporation, an likely [sic] hit that diagnosed capitalism's basic organism as a psychopath; An Inconvenient Truth, Al Gore's power-point polemic, which put global warming on the map; and Inside Job, a forensic inquiry into the 2008 financial crisis.
 The popularity of these films (the last two won Oscars) underscores a genuine appetite for global analysis that the fragmented vision of the news media fails to provide....The latest example is Surviving Progress, a Canadian documentary about the increasing weight of the human footprint of the planet.
-It’s a high-level lesson that is enlightening, engrossing and beautiful to look at.
+It's a high-level lesson that is enlightening, engrossing and beautiful to look at.

 Kenneth Turan calls it "brainy and light on its feet, bristling with provocative insights and probing questions"; according to Turan, "though it features lively editing and a wide variety of involving visuals, Surviving Progress depends for its impact on the intelligence and eloquence of the numerous people interviewed."

 On Rotten Tomatoes, 73% of the 37 reviews were positive.

 The film received a Green Cross Italia Special Mention at the CinemAmbiente Environmental Film Festival in Torino, Italy, in June 2012.